Welcome to the Lesbian, Gay, Bisexual, and Transgender (LGBT) Studies Program

 The Center for Historical Studies; the Center for Literary and Comparative Studies; the College of Arts and Humanities; the Department of English; the Department of Women's Studies; the Graduate School; the Hoff Funding Board; the LGBT Equity Center, the LGBT Studies Program; the Office of Diversity and Inclusion; the Office of Multicultural Involvement and Community Advocacy; the Office of Undergraduate Studies; the Pepsi Enhancement Fund; the President's Commission on LGBT Issues; and Roshan Institute for Persian Studies.

 Department of Literature, College of Arts and Sciences

 QUEER INTIMACIES, the Seventh Annual DC Queer Studies Symposium will be held Friday, April 25, 2014.
 See the schedule and register on-line now!

 Katherine Franke,"Gay Marriage 2.0: Divorce"

 Ulrich Recital Hall, Tawes Hall

-Faculty News: We congratulate Christina Hanhardt, Associate Professor in American Studies and LGBT Studies, on receiving the 2013 Undergraduate Studies Program Teaching Award, and on the her recently published book, Safe Space: Gay Neighborhood History and the Politics of Violence which is a 2014 Lambda Literary Award Finalist in LGBT Studies.
+Faculty News: We congratulate Christina Hanhardt, Associate Professor in American Studies and LGBT Studies, on her recently published book, Safe Space: Gay Neighborhood History and the Politics of Violence which is a 2014 Lambda Literary Award Finalist in LGBT Studies.

 For the Spring 2014 semester, the LGBT Studies Program office will be staffed Mon. and Wed. from 9:30am-12pm, and 2-4:30pm; Tues. from 9:30am-2pm, and 3:30-4:30pm, and Thur.
 9:30-2pm.
 We look forward to talking with you about advising for the certificate or minor, enrolling in courses, or other concerns.
 So, come visit us in 2417 Marie Mount Hall, call us at 301.405.LGBT or e-mail us.